 The Bonds are direct and general obligations of the State.
 The Wisconsin Constitution pledges the full faith, credit, and taxing power of the State to make principal and interest payments on general obligations, and requires the Legislature to provide for their payment by appropriation.
 The Wisconsin Statutes establish, as security for the payment of all debt service on general obligations, a first charge upon all revenues of the State.
 Further, a sufficient amount of those revenues is irrevocably appropriated for the payment of the principal of, and interest on, general obligations, so that no subsequent legislative action is required to release such revenues.
-The Bonds are secured equally with all other outstanding general obligations issued by the State.
+The Bonds are secured on parity with all other outstanding general obligations issued by the State.

-Redemption Provisions
+Redemption Provisions\

-Optional Redemption at Par
+Optional Redemption or Purchase

-The Bonds maturing on or after May 1, 2036 may be redeemed on May 1, 2035, or any date thereafter, in whole or in part in multiples of \$5,000, at a redemption price equal to par (100% of the principal amount to be redeemed), plus accrued interest to the redemption date.
+The Bonds maturing on or after May 1, 2035 may be redeemed on May 1, 2034 or on any date thereafter, in whole or in part in multiples of \$5,000, at a redemption price equal to 100% of the principal amount to be redeemed, plus accrued interest to the redemption date.
+The Commission may decide whether to redeem the Bonds, and the Capital Finance Director of the State may direct the amounts and maturities of any Bonds to be redeemed.